awez/amirrajan.github.com/a-dark-room/index.md

 **March 13, 2014: Back in the Top 10, iPad Release**

 I woke up this morning.
 Awake, head throbbing, vision blurry ;-).
-Checked my App Rank...
+Checked my app rank...
 A Dark Room made it into the top 10 RPGs... and finally cracked the top 200 in the overall Games category.
 Back to testing the iPad/Universal version of the game.

 <script src="/assets/themes/jquery.js"> </script>
 <script src="/assets/themes/rank.js"> </script>